evokateur/claude-context/README.md

 - `cc-restore`
   - Restores the most recent backup of the current Claude Code project context
+  - Read source for guidance on restoring specific backups

 - `cc-pop`
-  - Restores the most recent backup of the current Claude Code project context, deleting that backup after restoration
+  - Restores the most recent backup of the current Claude Code project context, then clobbers the backup file

 ## Requirements